ShreyansPorwal/neural-decision-prediction-ica/README.md

-# STA141A-Final
-STA 141A Final Project: Predicting Success Rates in Mice during a Visual Decision
+Predicting Success Rates in Mice during a Visual Decision